About this course

 Pre-requisites

 One year of computer science at university level.
 One of the computer science courses should be in algorithms and data structures.
 One course in either probability theory, linear algebra, or statistics at university level.
-Knowledge of programming languages (e.g. in Python/Javascript/Java/C++/Matlab).
+Knowledge of at least one object-oriented programming language (e.g. Java, Python).

 Faculty